recoilphp/recoil/README.md

 ### Awaitables

 An _Awaitable_ is any value that Recoil recognises when yielded by a coroutine.
-For example, yielding another generator pushes that generator onto the current strand's call stack and invokes it, thus making it a coroutine.
+For example, yielding another generator pushes that generator onto the current strand's call-stack and invokes it, thus making it a coroutine.

 The are four kinds of awaitables: